 The Radio City Christmas Spectacular

-The show benefits greatly from the clever use of a giant state-of-the-art L.E.D. screen on stage that projects fantastic images -- from larger-than-life ornaments to twinkling Christmas trees -- that are truly awe-inspiring.
-(The remarkable 3-D ride with Santa as he and the reindeer come into New York City is a particular treat.)
+But the real star of the Spectacular is a state-of-the-art L.E.D. screen on stage that projects fantastic images -- from larger-than-life ornaments to twinkling Christmas trees -- that are truly awe-inspiring (especially the remarkable 3-D ride with Santa as he and the reindeer come into New York City).
+Still, technology isn't everything.
+There's also a lovely short film on the history of the troupe -- narrated by another local wonder, Tony Bennett -- which is followed by a beautiful number with the women decked out in sparkly costumes that truly epitomizes the glamour that is Radio City.